 Mrs. Mermaid was so happy with her new phone.
 She loved the pretty color because it complimented her new look.
 All the other phones had failed miserably.
 Having a cell phone underwater was a big challenge but this time it was going to be different.
 She had a brand new protective case and she was sure it would work.

 Fish wasn’t so sure.
 She had seen what happens to phones underwater and didn’t trust this case anymore than she did the others.
 What made this case so special?
 She knew sooner or later it would fail and they would be on their way back to the phone store.
 Fish hated riding buses and she was having no part of it.

-This art was created on the iPad pro using the Procreate app.
+This image was created using the Procreate app on an iPad-pro.